Double categories for adaptive quantum computation: Adaptive instruments

 \begin{defn} The \emph{category of channels}, denoted by $\mathsf{Chan}$, is defined as follows: its objects are Hilbert spaces, and its morphisms are channels between them. \end{defn}

 Quantum measurements and more general quantum operations can be formulated using instruments.
-An \emph{instrument} with outcome set ${Y}$ is a function (finite support)
+An \emph{instrument} with {output} set ${Y}$ is a function

 such that $\sum_{a\in {Y}} \Phi^a$ is a channel.
 Here we adopt the notation that $\Phi^a=\Phi(a)$.
 Two important examples of instruments are given by (1) unitary transformations, and (2) quantum measurements.
-In the former case, the outcome set is a singleton and the channel is given by conjugating with the unitary.
-In the latter, the outcome set of the instrument is the same as the outcome set of the quantum measurement {and t}he instrument is given by $\Phi^a(-)=\Pi(a)(-)\Pi(a)$.
+In the former case, the output set is a singleton and the channel is given by conjugating with the unitary.
+In the latter, the output set of the instrument is the same as the output set of the quantum measurement {and t}he instrument is given by $\Phi^a(-)=\Pi(a)(-)\Pi(a)$.
 The Born rule generalizes to this case to give a probability distribution associated to a quantum state $\rho$ and an instrument {$\Phi$:}

+{ In categorical quantum mechanics, dagger compact categories are used to axiomatize the structural properties of the category $\sf{Hilb}$ of finite-dimensional Hilbert spaces; see, for example, \cite{heunen2019categories}.
+The CPM construction \cite{selinger2007dagger} provides a general procedure for passing from a dagger compact category of pure processes to a category of completely positive maps.
+In the case of $\sf{Hilb}$, restricting to trace-preserving maps yields the category $\sf{Chan}$ of quantum channels. }